mdhighfi/project-euler/README.md

-#Project Haskell
+### About

-The project Euler problems written in the Haskell programming language.
+This repo consists of my solutions to [Project Euler](https://projecteuler.net/) problems, mostly written in the Haskell programming language.
+I've decided to start solving the problems in multiple languages.
+More solutions coming soon.